-Personally, I have noticed that the quality of my responses usually determine whether a client will hire my services or not and how much the client is willing to spend.
+Personally, I have noticed that the quality of my responses usually determines if a client will hire my services and how much the client will spend.

 - PEM 101 (Part 1): How to Contact your Clients Effectively Using Business Emails

 - PEM 101 (Part 2): 9 Tips You Need to Write and Respond to Emails Professionally

 - PEM 101 (Part 3): 12 Rules of Writing Emails Professionally and Effectively

 - PEM 101 (Part 4): How to Write Professional Emails: 7 Critical Ingredients

 - PEM 101 (Part 5): How to Answer Emails Professionally (With Examples)

 After reading a professional email, allow time for your mind to completely digest the email and come up with good responses.